eccenca/cmem-plugin-pdf-extract/cmem_plugin_pdf_extract/doc/pdf_extract_doc.md

 Regular expression used to filter the resources of the project to be processed.
 Only matching file names will be included in the extraction.

+**<a id="page_selection">Page selection</a>**

+Comma-separated page numbers or ranges (e.g., 1,2-5,7) for page selection.
+Files that do not contain any of the specified pages will return empty results with the information logged.
+If no page selection is specified, all pages will be processed.

 **<a id="parameter_doc_all_files">Output all file content as one value</a>**

 If enabled, the results of all files will be combined into a single output value.
 If disabled, each file result will be output in a separate entity.